sharmaprishita10/MailSphere/README.md

 ### Description

-This project involves building a fully functional email client where users can:
+This project is a fully functional email client where users can:
 - Send emails.
 - View their Inbox, Sent, and Archived emails.
 - Mark emails as read or unread.